-The Company continuously monitors the effectiveness of its compensation structure and evaluate whether it achieves balanced risk-taking and also utilises a thorough process of considering risk-adjusted performance, compliance with risk limits and the market and competitive environment when sizing and allocating annual incentive compensation pools.
+The Company continually monitors the effectiveness of its compensation structure and evaluate whether it achieves balanced risk-taking and also utilises a thorough process of considering risk-adjusted performance, compliance with risk limits and the market and competitive environment when sizing and allocating annual incentive compensation pools.

 Throughout the year, employee conduct matters that are escalated through the Company's Global Conduct Risk Program are reviewed to determine whether they present situations that could require clawback or cancellation of previously awarded compensation, as well as downward adjustments to current year compensation.

-Cancellations and clawbacks of previously awarded compensation are reviewed quarterly with the Employee Discipline Oversight Committee (a committee of senior management currently composed of the Chief Financial Officer, Chief Legal Officer, CRO, Chief Human Resources Officer, and Chief Compliance Officer) and reported to the CMDS Committee.
+Cancellations and clawbacks of previously awarded compensation are reviewed with the Employee Discipline Oversight Committee (a committee of senior management currently composed of the Company's Chief Financial Officer, Chief Legal Officer, Global CRO, CHRO, and Chief Compliance Officer) and reported to the CMDS Committee quarterly.
 This process is enhanced by a formalized EMEA malus review process as part of the EROC governance.
 This process involves EROC assessing situations which may warrant adjustment to current year variable compensation and/or to apply cancellation and/or clawback, with reference to specific criteria that are contained in governing incentive compensation award documents and applicable policies.
-The MS France Remuneration Committee and the MSI RemCo receive regular updates on the malus review process.
+The MSF RemCo and the MSI RemCo receive regular updates on the malus review process.